John Farris (American football): Professional career

 Farris was selected by the San Diego Chargers of the American Football League (AFL) in the 17th round (136th overall) of the 1964 AFL draft with a future draft pick, which allowed the team to draft him before his college eligibility was over.
 He was also selected by the Los Angeles Rams of the National Football League (NFL) in the 11th round (147th overall) of the 1964 NFL draft.
-Despite "weighing attractive offers" from the Rams, Farris signed with the Chargers on December 2, 1964.
+Despite "weighing attractive offers" from the Rams, it was announced on December 2, 1964, that Farris had signed with the Chargers.
 He received praise from head coach Sid Gillman, who said a few weeks later that San Diego "got a splendid guard in John Farris".
 Farris was one of a record 38 rookies who reported to training camp in July 1965.
 Within a few days, he was highlighted as the "best-looking rookie" in camp by the Daily Times-Advocate, who reported that "the entire staff was enthused about [his] play".
 Farris was the only rookie tabbed as a starter in the team's first intra-squad scrimmage on July 24, opening at left guard ahead of regular Pat Shea.
 He missed the second team scrimmage the following week after suffering a badly sprained right wrist, but was back in time for their first preseason game against the Oakland Raiders.

 As a rookie in 1965, Farris appeared in all 14 games for San Diego as a reserve left guard, though he was mostly used on special teams.
 He credited teammate Ernie Ladd with helping him improve his line play, even choosing to block the then-315 lbs defensive tackle on pass drills during the preseason.
 In a game against the New York Jets in October, Farris recovered a fumble in the red zone on a punt return by Kern Carson midway through the fourth quarter, setting up a field goal in an eventual 34–9 win.
 The Chargers captured the AFL Western Division title after finishing the season with a 9–2–3 record and lost to the Buffalo Bills in the AFL Championship Game by a score of 23–0.
 Farris was initially ruled out of the title game due to a strained knee, but he recovered and was able to play in the only playoff game of his career.